Key Takeaways

 2. Help Provide Broader Coverage

-Many small businesses don't offer health care coverage to their employees.
-In 2022, there was at least 39% of employers with fewer than 10 employees offered health insurance.3 Given rising health care costs, that number isn't all that surprising.
+Many small businesses do not offer health care coverage to their employees.
+About half of the nation’s smallest employers do not provide health insurance to their workers.3 Given rising health care costs, this trend is not surprising.

-However, small business owners who want to offer employees more coverage and choice can offer a qualified small employer health reimbursement arrangement (QSEHRA), also called a small business HRA.4 The company can set a monthly allowance and reimburse employees for their health care costs up to this allowance.
+However, small business owners who want to give employees more coverage and choice can offer a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA), also called a small business HRA.4 The company can set a monthly allowance and reimburse employees for their health care costs up to that limit.

-A benefit of a small business HRA is that it isn't subject to payroll tax for either the employer or the employees.
-Small businesses with fewer than 50 employees that don't offer a group health plan qualify for a small business HRA.
-So it could be a worthwhile option if you wouldn't otherwise be able to offer comprehensive health insurance coverage.
+One benefit of a small business HRA is that it is not subject to payroll tax for either the employer or the employees.
+Small businesses with fewer than 50 employees that do not offer a group health plan may qualify for a small business HRA.
+This option may work well if you cannot provide full health insurance coverage.

 3. Help Employees Prepare for Retirement